njgeorge000158/UK-Food-Magazine-Restaurant-Analysis-using-NoSQL-and-MongoDB/README.TECHNCAL.md

 ----

-The IPython notebooks, NoSQLSetup.ipynb and NoSQLAnalysis.ipynb, require the following Python scripts with them in the same folder:
+The IPython notebooks, mongodb_setup.ipynb and restaurant_analysis.ipynb, require the following Python scripts with them in the same folder:

-NoSQLSetupSubRoutines.py

-NoSQLAnalysisFunctions.py

-PyConstants.py

-PyFunctions.py

-PyLogConstants.py

-PyLogFunctions.py

-PyLogSubRoutines.py

-PySubroutines.py
+logx_constants.py

+logx.py

+mongodbx.py

+pandasx.py

+restaurant_analysisx.py

+timex.py

-If the folders, Resources, Logs, and Images are not present, an IPython notebook will create them.
-The Resources folder holds the input file for the IPython Notebook, NoSQLSetup.ipynb; the Logs folder contains debug and log files from testing the IPython Notebooks; and the Images folder has the PNG image files of the IPython Notebooks' tables and plots.
+If the folders, logs and omages, are not present, an IPython notebook will create them.
+The folder, resources, holds the input file for the IPython Notebook, mongodb_setup.ipynb; the folder, logs, contains log files from testing the IPython Notebooks; and the folder, images has the PNG image and html files of the IPython Notebooks' tables and plots.

-To place the IPython notebook in log mode, debug mode, or image mode set the parameter for the appropriate subroutine in coding cell #2 to True.
-In debug mode, the program displays the debug information and writes it to a debug file in the Logs folder; the same is true in log mode for log information sent to a log file.
-If the program is in log mode but not debug mode, it displays no debug information, but writes that information to the log file.
-If the program is in image mode, it writes all DataFrames, hvplot maps, and matplotlib plots to png files in the Images folder.
+To place the IPython notebook in log mode or image mode set the parameter for the appropriate subroutine in coding cell #2 to True.
+In log mode, it writes information to the log file in the folder, logs.
+If the program is in image mode, it writes all DataFrames, hvplot maps, and matplotlib plots to png files in the folder, images.

 ----